gPlazma2 is configured by the PAM-style configuration file

 in the following banning section.
 The four aliases defined in

-this example are actually hard coded into gPlazma
+this example are actually hard coded into gPlazma,

 therefore you can use these short names without explicitly